 While this approach requires more upfront coordination than pursuing one-off efficiency projects, it will ultimately lead to more significant results.

-When it comes to automotive sustainability, the why of energy efficiency has a long been clear but it has been consistently overshadowed by the how.
+When it comes to automotive sustainability, the why of energy efficiency has long been clear but it has been consistently overshadowed by the how.
 Auto plant manufacturers can take concrete steps to reverse this dynamic.
 Harness resources to set reduction targets and identify worthwhile projects; engage with the financing team and project developers to identify viable financing strategies; and aggregate projects into portfolios to facilitate execution and maximize impact.

 Learn more about overcoming hurdles to launch successful energy efficiency projects that will get your sustainability program on track.